 ``The line dividing the island is a monument of shame,″ Simitis said.

-The trip comes after two confrontations in the past week in the U.N.-patrolled zone dividing the island into a Greek Cypriot south and Turkish Cypriot north.
-Turkish troops and their supporters killed two Greek Cypriots protesters, and another 50 people were injured.
+He came here after two confrontations the past week in the U.N.-patrolled zone dividing the island into a Greek Cypriot south and Turkish Cypriot north.
+Turkish troops and their supporters killed two Greek Cypriot protesters, and another 50 people were injured.

 Turkish Foreign Minister Tansu Ciller made a similar trip last week to bolster morale on the Turkish side, warning that Turkey would not hesitate to use force to defend its half of the island.